Guide to FOGO: The Fear of Going Out

 - Feeling like a panic attack is life-threatening.

-- Thinking others will judge you for having a panic attack in public.
+- Thinking others will judge them for having a panic attack in public.

-- Feeling like you may lose control in a public place.
+- Feeling like they may lose control in a public place.

-- Thinking you may not be able to escape the situations if you have a panic attack.
+- Thinking they may not be able to escape the situation if they have a panic attack.

 Treatments for Agoraphobia

-- Medication: If an individual is still experiencing strong symptoms of agoraphobia after implementing lifestyle changes, using self-help techniques and other agoraphobia treatments, a professional may recommend medication that can help control symptoms.
+If you or a loved one still experiences strong symptoms of agoraphobia after therapy, implementing lifestyle changes, and using self-help techniques, a professional may recommend medication.

 Reviewed By